ranbureand/bestiarum/_posts/en/2020-10-26-karakoncolos.markdown

 ---
 layout: post

-title: Cook the Pumpkin, Hide the Comb and Wait for Him
+title: Cook the pumpkin, hide the comb and wait for him
 subtitle: Karakoncolos
 description: Karakoncolos is a malevolent winter goblin.He wanders the streets at the coldest time of the winter.He has the size of a child, cat or monkey.
 His body is black and covered with hair.
 date: '2020-10-26 13:40:00'